 As part of the City of Vancouver urban design team, MVH developed a

 unique set of Environmental Considerations (ecological design guidelines)

 that were a first within the City of Vancouver.
 These guidelines covered

-a 200-acre area and included tree retention, soil restoration, water
+a 80-hectare (200-acre) area and included tree retention, soil restoration, water

 conservation, air quality, energy efficiency, and solid waste management.